-In accordance with the Paperwork Reduction Act of 1995, the Agencies reviewed this final rule.
-No collections of information pursuant to the Paperwork Reduction Act are contained in the final rule.
+In accordance with the Paperwork Reduction Act of 1995, 13 the Agencies reviewed this final rule.
+The Agencies have determined that this final rule does not create any new information collections or substantially revise any existing collections.

 Unfunded Mandates Reform Act